 SOURCE: JLARC analysis of data from the 2017 American Community Survey 5-Year Estimate and DBHDS.
-NOTE: CSB funding allocated by DBHDS includes funds that DBHDS has full discretion over but does not include regional funds.
+NOTE: CSB funding allocated by DBHDS includes funds that DBHDS has full discretion over and that are given directly to CSBs (does not include regional funds).
+Chapter 1: Overview of CSB funding